Original article by Jake Kastleman

-What Does One-on-one Counseling at Utah Family Therapy Look Like?
+What Does Individual Counseling at Utah Family Therapy Look Like?

-At Utah Family Therapy, we fully realize the value of methods like multisystemic therapy or counseling (Intensive Outpatient Therapy).
-We swear by these types of approaches, as they incorporate not only the individual but their family members and other members of the community; including the environment in this way is extremely useful.
+At Utah Family Therapy, we fully realize the value of methods like multisystemic therapy and (Intensive Outpatient Therapy).
+We swear by these types of approaches, as they incorporate individual counseling, as well as, family members.

 We realize that for some, these types of approaches may be more intense and intricate than they need.
 This is why we offer curriculums and programs in varying degrees of intensity.